rock-core/tools-roby/roby/event_relations/temporal_constraints.md

 Available as Roby::EventStructure::TemporalConstraints

-See {rdoc_class: EventStructure::TemporalConstraintsGraphClass::Extension} for the list
-of methods that are defined on Roby::EventGenerator and {rdoc_class: EventStructure::TemporalConstraintsGraphClass} for the methods accessible on the relation graph.
+See `EventStructure::TemporalConstraintsGraphClass::Extension` for the list of methods that are defined on Roby::EventGenerator and `EventStructure::TemporalConstraintsGraphClass` for the methods accessible on the relation graph.

 Semantics